 Safety and hygiene measures

-At the height of travel restrictions back in 2020, G Adventures acted quickly to put cleaning and safety measures in places as part of a new ‘travel with confidence’ policy.
+At the height of travel restrictions back in 2020, G Adventures acted quickly to put cleaning and safety measures in place to endure that visitors could travel with confidence.

-The measures included in the policy have been adapted with time as travel circumstances have changed.
-But even with borders fully open and no more restrictions in place, the policy provides a great basis for making sure tours are safe, and that they can proceed if there are any new health emergencies.
+The measures have been adapted with time and provide a great basis for making sure tours are safe, and that they can proceed smoothly.

-Key features of the policy that remain in place are the option to have your own room, specially trained support staff who can advise on local rules and regulations prior to your trip, and additional training for all tour guides on health and safety measures
+Key safety and hygiene features include the option to have your own room, their specially trained support staff can advise on local rules and regulations prior to your trip, and all tour guides have additional training health and safety.

 Guides that give you confidence